IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 Parameter File Location
 -----------------------

-You can get or set the parameter path with these functions described below.
+You can get or set the parameter path with the functions described below.
 When the parameter path is set components will automatically be registered based on the available parameter files.